anttipham/Recommender-Systems/assignment4/README.md

 the 10 movies with the highest prediction scores, using the MovieLens 100K rating dataset.
 Given this recommendation list, take as input one why-not question example from each of the above cases and report the corresponding explanations (Score: 10%).

+The overall results are compiled with the `assignment4/assignment4.py/main` function.

 ```txt
 ## Top-10 Average Recommendations for Group [233, 9, 242] ##